pk-codebox-evo/webmaker-suite/README.md

 (to remove that at some longer point, simply delete the `C:\java` dir.
 It will unlink, rather than delete your jdk files)

 Also add `C:\elasticsearch\bin` to your PATH variable.

+## Webmaker-Suite on OSX

+You will need the X-Code command line utilities.
+These are free through Apple's developer appstore.
+You will also want `brew`, which is a package manager for OSX.

+With these, install mongodb and elasticsearch using `brew`, and you should be all set.
+Convenient!

+(If you elect to run these on startup, you will want to make sure to use `node run --noes --nomongo` when you use the suite runner, or `run.js` will try to double-start ES and MongoDB)

+### OSX and MongoDB

+Mongodb may have told itself to log to a file, instead of to the console.
+If it has, starting `mongod` will show you a single line of output stating where it's logging to.
+If this is all you see when you start up Mongo, open its config file by typing the command `vi usr/local/etc/mongod.conf`, and remove the logging instruction in that file (cursor-navigate to an offending line, then press `d` twice to delete it.
+To save and quite, type `:`, then `wq`, then hit enter).
+You should now get normal console output when running `mongod`, which is essential for the webmaker-suite to run.